Chicago Booth MBA Recommendation Questions

 Please provide a written letter of recommendation in support of the applicant addressing the following questions:

-- How do the applicant’s performance, potential, background, or personal qualities compare to those of other well-qualified candidates in similar roles?
+- How do the applicant’s performance, potential, background, or personal qualities compare to those of other well-qualified individuals in similar roles?
 Please provide specific examples.

-- Please describe the most important piece of constructive feedback you have given the applicant.
-Please detail the circumstances and the applicant’s response.
+- What is the most important piece of constructive feedback you have given the applicant?
+Please describe the circumstances, your feedback, and the applicant’s response.

 MBA Applywire